kendarorg/HttpAnsweringMachine/docs/gen_sources/automatictestcalendar.md

 [{"id":1,"name":"John","role":"Doe","unexpected":"field"}]
 </pre>

-* Run the test again
+* Run the test again with "Play Stimulator"
 * Check the FAILED results!
 Notice that the field "unexpected" is the one we added!

 <img src="../images/unexpected_field.gif" width="500"/>